 - curriculum evenings to meet senior staff and Subject Leaders

-- opportunity for individual interviews with key staff to discuss career options and suitable subjects
+- opportunity for individual interviews with key staff to discuss career options and subjects

 At KS4, the curriculum has been devised to provide a flexible programme which supports the varying talents and aspirations of our students.
 Our aim is to ensure our students at the end of Year 11 have a firm educational foundation for their future career or further study.

-All students follow a core GCSE curriculum that includes Religious Education, English, Mathematics, Science, ICT and PE.
+All students follow a core GCSE curriculum that includes Religious Education, English Language and Literature, Mathematics, Science as well as Personal Development and core PE.
 Students continue to be taught in ability groups for the core subjects.

-GCSE Courses – Separate Sciences (Biology, Chemistry, Physics), History, Geography, French, Spanish, Computing, Art, Photography, Food Technology, Product/3D Design, Drama, Music, PE
+GCSE Courses – Separate Sciences (Biology, Chemistry, Physics), History, Geography, French, Spanish, Computing, Art, Photography, Food Technology, 3D Design, Drama, Music, PE

 At St Peter and St Paul we are able to offer an individualised Sixth Form Programme from a range of facilitating, academic and applied courses.
-Each subject has 5 periods (50 mins each) of direct teaching time in Y12 and Y13.
+Academic staff give clear advice and guidance concerning appropriate subject combinations for Post-16 study.
+All students study 3 courses from a comprehensive offer.
+The academy aims to run all courses offered for which there is sufficient demand.

-Advanced Level GCE: Religious Studies, English Literature, Mathematics, Further Mathematics, Biology, Chemistry, Physics, Psychology, French, Spanish, History, Government and Politics, PE.
+Advanced Level GCE: Religious Studies, English Literature, Mathematics, Further Mathematics, Biology, Chemistry, Physics, Psychology, French, Spanish, History, Politics and PE.

 BTEC Level 3 Courses: Business Studies, Health and Social Care, ICT, Sport.